 I've heard of references using the upper case Greek letter, i.e., "Α Ori" for α Ori, "Α" being upper case "α".
 This would be ambiguous if Latin-letter designations were still employed for additional stars.
 Presumably the Bayer designations still commonly used don't include these ambiguities.

-In some cases, a superscripted number (2, 3, ...) on the Greek letter is used to designate another star, generally very near within the Celestial Sphere, e.g., Mu Octantis and Mu² Octantis.
+In some cases, a superscripted number (2, 3, ...) on the Greek letter is used to designate another star, generally very near within the celestial sphere, e.g., Mu Octantis and Mu² Octantis.